If you are planning on applying to Pitt, the application fee is $55.

 |Level of Applicant's Interest||Considered|

-To apply, all applicants to Pitt must submit the following items.
-Double check with Pitt's admissions department to confirm all application materials and requirements.
+To apply to Pitt, all applicants must submit the following items.
+Make sure to check in with Pitt's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|

 |Transcript(S) of College Record|